 OUCH!!
 That’s what you say when you get nipped by your puppy’s razor-sharp teeth.
 Your sweet little pup is not trying to be aggressive or mean-spirited; he’s probably just teething!

 During the teething process, you may find that your dog is chewing more intensely and even chewing things that they normally wouldn’t.
-In particular, this can be when puppies try to chew on fingers or toes.
+Teething puppies may try to chew on fingers or toes, clothing, furniture, and just about anything else they can get their little mouths around.

 So the million-dollar question you might be asking is - How to get a puppy to stop biting?